Skip links

 Changing consumer and investor expectations

 Consumers and investors are increasingly attentive to companies’ ESG commitments.
-They favor responsible brands, promoting transparency, ethics and sustainability.
+They favor responsible brands that promote transparency, ethics, and sustainability.
 New generations expect companies to adopt practices that respect the environment and human rights.
 On the investor side, ESG criteria now influence investment decisions, pushing companies to integrate these issues into their strategy.
-This evolution reflects a growing demand for sustainable business models, aligned with current societal and environmental concerns.
+This shift reflects a growing demand for sustainable business models aligned with current societal and environmental concerns.

 Get free access